sudorandom/kmcd.dev/content/posts/2026/benchmarking-protojsonx/index.md

 So I built [protojsonx](https://github.com/sudorandom/protojsonx), partly as an experiment and partly because I wanted to know whether ProtoJSON was inherently slow or whether Go’s implementation was paying too much runtime bookkeeping cost.
 It implements two strategies: compiling descriptors into flat offset layout tables once at startup (**Runtime Table Mode**), and generating static, reflection-free parsing routines via a protoc plugin (**Generated Plugin Mode**).

-In this post, we'll look at the benchmarks comparing standard `protojson`, raw struct-based JSON serializers (`encoding/json` and `github.com/go-json-experiment/json`), `protojsonx` in both modes, and raw binary Protobuf (`proto` and the optimized reflection-free `vtproto`).
+In this post, we'll look at the benchmarks comparing standard `protojson`, raw struct-based JSON serializers (`encoding/json` and `encoding/json/v2` currently living at `github.com/go-json-experiment/json`), `protojsonx` in both modes, and raw binary Protobuf (`proto` and the optimized reflection-free `vtproto`).
 The interesting part is that moving schema work out of the hot path gets ProtoJSON much closer to ordinary JSON and binary protobuf than I expected.

 {{< github-repo repo="sudorandom/protojsonx" description="An experimental faster ProtoJSON encoder and decoder for Go." >}}